 The Alaska Suite features a five-piece chamber jazz ensemble performing the original music of Seattle pianist and composer Nelda Swiggett.
 But this is not just a concert.
 The performance engages the power of artistic expression — live music, spoken words, images and poetry — to connect audiences deeply and emotionally to the scientific realities of climate change.
 Ultimately a story of hope, the performance leaves audiences inspired to take action.

 Why Alaska?
 While the earth has warmed on average about 2° F since the beginning of the Industrial Revolution, the Arctic is warming nearly twice as fast.
 The impacts of climate change are significant and alarming in Alaska right now, and this should be a wake up call for all of us.

-The Alaska Suite debuted at Seattle First Baptist Church on Earth Day 2017.
+The Alaska Suite performance debuted on Earth Day 2017.
 Since then, it has been performed 24 times, touching over 1300 people with its message of hope and call to action.